Richard's Branding Boot Camp for Photographers

 BOOT CAMP EXERCISE:

 Who is your brand speaking to?
-Would your typical customer (or the demographic you want to have as your typical customer) “be—or want to be— friends” with your brand persona?
+Would your typical customer or your demographic “be—or want to be— friends” with your brand persona?

 Start to discover and define your brand personality by choosing between the following descriptions: